This is the first in a series of posts I’m planning to be doing on plyometrics.

 What Is Plyometrics?

-A lot of people think plyometrics are just jump training but that’s not true.
-Although plyometrics (from now on referred to as ‘plyos’ for simplicity) have a high tendency to be used in vertical leap training it’s not their only form of utilization.
+Although plyometrics (from now on referred to as ‘plyos’ for simplicity) are commonly used in vertical leap training, this is not their only application.

 How to Use Plyometrics to Jump Higher